waterloo-rocketry/or-monte-carlo/README.md

 We will continue using [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE.
 Open the project.
 You do not need to install a JDK or Ant separately.

 You will need to configure your project JDK in File > Project Structure > Project.
-We will use a JDK 11 with language level 11.
-If you don't have one installed, you will be able to download one here.
+We will use Java 17.
+Intellij should recognize and download this automatically.

-In the top-right of the project, you will see three run configurations:
+In the top-right of the project, you will see a few gradle tasks.
+Here are the three important ones:
+- `./gradlew buildOpenRocket`: This builds OpenRocket. **Run this first before running the plugin**!
- - OpenRocket GUI: This is used to run OpenRocket by itself.
+- `./gradlew runOpenRocket`: This is used to run OpenRocket by itself.
-- Gradle [run]: This is what you will be using to run our monte carlo software.
-- Gradle [jar]: This can be used to build a JAR file for OpenRocket.
-You will likely not need to use this
-- Gradle [build]: This will build OpenRocket from source, which is dependent auto run on the monte carlo software.
+- `./gradlew run`: This is used to run the Monte-Carlo plugin
-- Gradle [clean]: This will clean the build directory.